collapsed-stacks/atheism/questions/2555/is-it-possible-to-cleary-distinguish-between-religiously-inspired-political-aggr.md

 - posted by: [user unknown](https://stackexchange.com/users/-1/992-user-unknown) on 2011-02-05
 - score: 0

-<p>The headline asks for religiously-inspired vs. policically expedient aggression, but the body of your text asks for religious vs. atheistic motivated (?) atrocities. </p>
+The headline asks for religiously-inspired vs. policically expedient aggression, but the body of your text asks for religious vs. atheistic motivated (?) atrocities.

-<p>Do you think 'atheistic' and 'political' mean the same? </p>
+Do you think 'atheistic' and 'political' mean the same?

-<p>Then you ask how to separate decades later what the motifes were.
+Then you ask how to separate decades later what the motifes were.
 Well:
 a) Isn't there enough religious violence today to answer your question in the presence?
-b) It might explicitly be a good idea to look into the past where we are not so biased, and where historians made their work, got access to archives and so on. </p>
+b) It might explicitly be a good idea to look into the past where we are not so biased, and where historians made their work, got access to archives and so on.

-<p>If there is a despot, who claims to start a holy war, and later we find evidence in mails, or in a diary, that he only pretended his believs, but in reality was out for gold or oil, for land or power - well, that would clear it up, but maybe his followers believed in the holy mission?
-For them it <b> was </b> a religious war. </p>
+If there is a despot, who claims to start a holy war, and later we find evidence in mails, or in a diary, that he only pretended his believs, but in reality was out for gold or oil, for land or power - well, that would clear it up, but maybe his followers believed in the holy mission?
+For them it <b> was </b> a religious war.

-<p>So yes, it's the work of historians to clarify the driving mechanisms of the past.</p>
+So yes, it's the work of historians to clarify the driving mechanisms of the past.

-<p>And since political and religious aren't distinct attributes, you can have both motives working at the same time.
-More than one person getting violent in the name of a god - that is qua definitionem a political act - isn't it? </p>
+And since political and religious aren't distinct attributes, you can have both motives working at the same time.
+More than one person getting violent in the name of a god - that is qua definitionem a political act - isn't it?